holmofy/debezium-datetime-converter/README.md

-**Note: debezium has been upgraded and the repository is no longer maintained**
+**Note: debezium has been upgraded and the repository is no longer maintained.
+Please see the [latest official documentation](https://debezium.io/releases/)**

 [![Debezium architecture](https://debezium.io/documentation/reference/1.4/_images/debezium-architecture.png)](https://debezium.io/documentation/reference/1.4/connectors/mysql.html)